DarshanNair/personality-test/README.md

 5. More info: https://www.npmjs.com/package/json-server

 ### Building
 You can open the project in Android studio and press run.
-All ready.
+All ready.<br/>
-Turn on **JSON Server** server before execution, else app won't work and will show "Try again" screen.
+Turn on **JSON Server** server before execution, else app won't work and will show "Try again" screen.<br/>
-As **JSON Server** provides fake json DB, user submitted answers persist even after app is uninstalled.
+As **JSON Server** provides fake json DB, user submitted answers persist even after app is uninstalled.<br/>
 So on app re-install, submitted answers will be queried back and shown on app again :)

 ### Testing